The Haifoss Hike – Iceland

 This is a one-way hike, so once you get to the end of the trail in the gorge, you need to get back up the same way.

 The top of the gorge is going to be your first stop on this hike.
-And perhaps your last too, on the way up from the gorge.
+And perhaps your last too, on the way back up.
 The views from there are spectacular.
 Haifoss is a fantastic waterfall, and so is Granni.
 The way the water drops from the cliffs is almost hypnotic to watch.
 Not only that but looking down from the vertical cliffs is quite an experience.

-There are several good viewpoints at the bottom of the gorge to shoot Haifoss from different angles.
-Like I did, you’ll probably be running around trying to find as many different compositions as possible.
+There are several good viewpoints both at the top and at the bottom of the gorge.
+You’ll probably be running around, like I did, trying to find as many different compositions as possible.

 Inside the gorge, there are a few good vantage points – personally, the best one I have found is a huge boulder you can step on, as that places you almost in the middle of the river.
 This means you can use the river as your main leading line.

 All in all, The Haifoss Hike is a spectacular one.
-It offers several different photo opportunities, even if the location is mainly known for just one waterfall.
+Here you’ll find several different photo opportunities, even if the location is mainly known for just one waterfall.

 Here’s a short video of the Hike to Haifoss and the hidden gorge below.
 Nothing fancy, just the trail, the views and some music: